NisseOscar/BetfairExchange/README.md

 openssl x509 -req -days 365 -in client-2048.csr -signkey client-2048.key -out client-2048.crt -extfile openssl.cnf -extensions ssl_client
 ```

-Once this certificate is generated log into your betfair account, go to My Details and upload your certificate using by pressing edit under Automated Betting Program Access.
+Once this certificate is generated log into your betfair account, go to My Details and upload your certificate by pressing edit under Automated Betting Program Access.
 After this is done, the api should be functional and ready to use.

 If having trouble during the verification, betfair has their own guide which can be found here https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Non-Interactive+%28bot%29+login .